 On 1 May 2004, the following ten states – the EU-10 – joined the European Union: Cyprus, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Slovakia and Slovenia.
-Three years later, on 1 January 2007, Bulgaria and Romania joined, and, on 1 July 2013, Croatia became the 28th member of the EU.
-This eastward enlargement has presented the EU with major challenges as the economic and social disparities in the union have become even more pronounced with the accession of these poorer states.
+Three years later, on 1 January 2007, Bulgaria and Romania joined.
+And, on 1 July 2013, Croatia became the 28th member of the EU.
+This eastward enlargement has presented the EU with major challenges as the economic and social disparities within the union become even more pronounced with the accession of these poorer states.